 The residency year is structured with several required rotations along with time for elective rotations.
 All residents will participate longitudinally in the provision of clinical and distributive services offered in the Department of Pharmacy.
 Residents develop, present, and prepare a manuscript for a major research project.
 They also provide formal educational lectures to pharmacy staff, students, and the community.
 Residents serve as preceptors for PharmD. students who are completing clinical clerkship training on site.

-About Presbyterian/St. Luke's Medical Center
+About Presbyterian/St. Luke's Medical Center & the Rocky Mountain Hospital for Children

 At Presbyterian/St. Luke’s Medical Center and the Rocky Mountain Hospital for Children, “Above all else we are committed to the care and improvement of human life.”
 The Pharmacy Department supports this commitment through the delivery of safe and effective medication therapy to all patients in a collaborative practice environment.